 We take a side road to try and find a route less traveled, and come upon this steel mill.
 Once again there is no choice but to get back onto Highway 5 which gets busier as we get closer to Buffalo and closer to rush hour.
 We ride on a sidewalk for a while, and I use the term sidewalk loosely, as it's in a terrible state of disrepair.
 Finally we come to O'Dell street and find a way to leave Highway 5.

 We follow Electric St. to these scenic Botanical Gardens in suburban Buffalo.
 A quick ride on the road around these gardens takes us to the exit.
-Soon we enter an area with salvage yards.
-This is an industrial area and an older section of Buffalo.
+Soon we enter asalvage yards area.
+This is an industrial area that is an older section of Buffalo.
 There are lots of people on their porches and mingling in the street.
 We turn onto Park Ave, a bit of a rough road, and see a mixture of housing and industry.
 Next is a bridge over the Buffalo River (in fact the city of Buffalo was named after the Buffalo River and not the other way around).
 This turns into a bike lane, then a bike path that leads to waterfront with upscale residential and commercial developments as well as marinas.
 Before crossing into Canada we stop for a rest in Front Park and take in the beautiful view of Lake Erie.
 We follow the bike path toward the Peace Bridge but the route is a bit convoluted.
 We pass under the Peace Bridge and I observe a number of surveillance cameras on the bottom of the bridge.
 No doubt someone is trying to figure out if we are terrorists as we ride by.
 We pass by this neat looking Armory with nice river stone architecture and then ride to the Peace Bridge.